opengauss-mirror/website/app/en/privacyPolicy/historical/index.md

 - (f) **Certificate Service**.
 When using our certificate query service, you need to enter your email address to query your OGCA certificate in the openGauss community.
 We will collect your personal information from our partner to generate an OGCA certificate.

-- (g)**Content Release**.
-When you participate in community meetings, live broadcasts, blogs, community activities, contribution in the open source community, or newsgroups, your user name and the information you publish will be visible to the community and the public.
-If you are a SIG member of the openGauss community, we will request your Gitee information for posting on our website.

 We may also collect your personal information from third parties, including other platforms or communities, within the scope of your authorization and consent, or obtain your personal information from other legal and public channels.
 We promise to process your personal information in strict accordance with applicable laws and regulations.
 Please read the privacy policies and user agreements of the third parties carefully.
 If your personal information provided by a third party is required when you use the openGauss community, but you refuse to allow the third party to collect, use, transfer, or share your personal information when the third party provides services, you may not be able to use related services of the openGauss community.
 For example, when you use an authorized third-party account to log in to the openGauss community, we will obtain your personal information from the third party with your consent.

 ## 2.How We Use Cookies and Similar Technologies